pdarleyjr/NextCloud-App/README.md

 3. Go to Apps → Disabled apps
 4. Find your app and click "Enable"

+## 📂 File Accessibility in GitHub Codespaces

+GitHub Codespaces only has access to files that are committed to your Git repository.
+To ensure files are accessible in your Codespace:

+1. **Commit Important Files**: Any files you need in your Codespace must be committed to your repository.

+2. **Directory Structure**:

+   - `Repos/`: Place your Nextcloud apps here
+   - `Documents/`: Place documentation and other files here

+3. **Automatic Setup**:

+   - The environment is configured to mount both `Repos/` and `Documents/` directories
+   - Empty directories will be created in the Codespace if they don't exist in the repository

+4. **For Local Development**:
+   - Both directories will be mounted from your local machine
+   - For Codespaces, only the files committed to the repository will be available
+   - Consider using Git LFS for large files if needed

 ## 🛠️ Development Tools

 ### Debugging with Xdebug